 Menopause

-Although women cope differently with menopause, severe menopause symptoms can greatly affect your wellbeing.
+Although women cope differently with menopause, severe menopause symptoms can greatly affect their wellbeing.

 Some women are not prepared for the onset of menopause and its symptoms.
 It would be great to provide further information to employers and employees.
 Get in touch if you need support.